Suicide And Self-harm

 Therapy for suicide and self-harm is about finding new ways of responding to the intense pain and emotional distress that often lead to these behaviors.
 When we feel overwhelmed by our thoughts and emotions—whether they’re about ourselves, our relationships, or the world around us—the instinctive response can sometimes be to turn to self-harm or even thoughts of suicide as a way to temporarily escape or silence that pain.
 These behaviors may bring a fleeting sense of relief, giving us a momentary distraction from the intensity we’re feeling.
 But how long does that relief last?
 For many, the pain comes back quickly, sometimes even stronger than before.

+Over time, getting stuck in self-harm or suicidal thoughts can create a dangerous cycle, leaving us feeling more isolated and disconnected from the world around us.
 In treatment, the goal is to help you find healthier, more sustainable ways of managing this emotional pain.
 Together, we’ll work to understand the root causes of the distress and develop skills to cope with it in safer ways.
-Instead of resorting to harmful behaviors, we’ll explore healthier alternatives that allow you to express and process your emotions without risking your well-being.
+We’ll explore healthier alternatives that allow you to express and process your emotions without risking your well-being.
 Over time, you’ll learn that while the pain may not disappear immediately, there are ways to handle it that don’t involve self-destruction.

 Through therapy, we focus on building emotional resilience, identifying triggers, and understanding the patterns of thought that lead to harmful behaviors.
 By developing these tools, we can help you break the cycle of pain and harm, and begin to rebuild a sense of hope and safety.
 You don’t have to go through this alone, and together, we can work toward healing and reclaiming a life of meaning and connection.